ErikMoxley/ErikMoxley/README.md

 🎓 &nbsp; Self-Taught Software Developer working in the tech industry<br>
 🌱 &nbsp; Currently improving my skills in JavaScript, React, NextJS and building with APIs<br>
 💼 &nbsp; Former Manager of Operations in the Pharmaceutical Industry, Beauty & Retailer<br>
-💬 &nbsp; I like to talk about MLB, NFL, Fantasy Sports, Gaming, Computers, Food, Restaurants, Travel and Tech<br>
 <h3> 🛠 &nbsp;Tech</h3>

 🌐 &nbsp;